12 Top-Rated Day Trips from Nashville

 Address: 183 W. Main Street, Gallatin, Tennessee

-Less than three hours from Nashville, historic Knoxville is famous as the home of the University of Tennessee.
+Less than three hours and around 180 miles from Nashville by car, historic Knoxville is famous as the home of the University of Tennessee.
 Founded in 1794, the establishment is worth visiting for its splendid gardens (UT Gardens), open daily to the public from sunrise to sunset.
 Guided tours are available.

-Other things to do in Knoxville include visiting the Museum of East Tennessee with its displays and documents, and Market Square.
+Other things to do in Knoxville include visiting the East Tennessee History Center with its displays and documents, and Market Square.
 Established in 1854, the square is home to a farmers market, shopping, and live entertainment.

 Address: 2518 Jacob Drive, Knoxville, Tennessee

-Murfreesboro, an easy 40-minute drive southwest of Nashville, was the state capital of Tennessee from 1818 to 1826, when it lost its status by a single vote.
+Murfreesboro, an easy 40-minute drive southwest of Nashville along I24, was the state capital of Tennessee from 1818 to 1826 when it lost its status by a single vote.
 Highlights of a tour of this historic city include the Rutherford County Courthouse, notable as the site of an attack by Confederate troops on Union soldiers who were camped nearby.

-Oaklands Historic House Museum is a restored Italianate-style plantation built in 1815.
+Oaklands Mansion is a restored Italianate-style plantation built in 1815.
 Both Union and Confederate forces occupied this former plantation during the Civil War.
-It was later the site of the surrender of Murfreesboro.
+It was later the site of the surrender of Murfreesboro and now serves as an interesting museum.

 Address: 900 North Maney Avenue, Murfreesboro, Tennessee